wixz/dotfiles/README.md

 This is a collection of dotfiles and scripts I use for customizing OS X to my liking and setting up all the configuration and software tools I use on a day-to-day basis.

-*note* FYI.
-This is a work in progress, say "beta" if you will :)
+*note* This is a work in progress, say "beta" if you will :)

 ### The install script will: ###

 * back up any existing dotfiles in your home directory to `~/dotfiles_old/`
-* Install X-Code Comman Line Tools (needed for brew)
+* Install X-Code Comman Line Tools *needed for brew*
-* clone the `oh-my-zsh` repository from my GitHub (for use with `zsh`) (Only applicable if iterm2 is used, not warp. controlled via setup.sh)
+* clone the `oh-my-zsh` repository from my GitHub (for use with `zsh`) *Only applicable if iterm2 is used, not warp. controlled via setup.sh*
-* check to see if `zsh` is installed, if it isn't, try to install it (Only applicable if iterm2 is used, not warp. controlled via setup.sh)
+* check to see if `zsh` is installed, if it isn't, try to install it *Only applicable if iterm2 is used, not warp. controlled via setup.sh*
-* if zsh is installed, run a `chsh -s` to set it as the default shell (Only applicable if iterm2 is used, not warp. controlled via setup.sh)
+* if zsh is installed, run a `chsh -s` to set it as the default shell *Only applicable if iterm2 is used, not warp. controlled via setup.sh*
-* Install brew, brew cli apps and brew cask apps (Installed via /install/brew.sh and brew-cask.sh)
+* Install brew, brew cli apps and brew cask apps *Installed via /install/brew.sh and brew-cask.sh*
-* Create symlinks to the dotfiles in your home directory (Created via symlink.sh)
+* Create symlinks to the dotfiles in your home directory *Created via symlink.sh*

 ### Features ###